jmhuer/Fall2021MusicResearch/mini_book/docs/index.md

 ---

 ### Q2.
-Score from 1 - 4 according to perceived complexity
+Score from 1 - 5 according to perceived complexity

-Please try to score complexity relative to the following examples.
+Please score the following examples (A - D) according to your preference: 1 being the lowest appeal, 5 being the highest appeal.
+You are allowed to score different examples the same score, but try to spread out the scores to get a sense of what examples you prefer.

 **A.**